Agile methods for industry: backlog, retrospective and daily in R&D

 What are the main agile methods applicable to industry?

-The most common ones outside IT are: hybrid Agile + V-model management (for regulated projects), SolidScrum (adaptation of Scrum to physical deliverables), industrial Kanban (flow management in design offices) and Lean Engineering.
+The most common ones outside IT are: hybrid Agile + V-model management (for regulated projects), SolidScrum (adaptation of Scrum to industrial deliverables), industrial Kanban (flow management in design offices) and Lean Engineering.
 The choice depends on context: team size, standards to comply with, organisational maturity.

 Do agile methods work for R&D project management?